AMA Supercross Championship: History

 While growing consistently since the '70s, the modern Supercross schedule since 1985 has become further compacted.
 The schedule would run from February to November, with both the "outdoor" (Motocross) and "indoor" (Supercross) schedules coinciding with each other during the year.

 By 1986, the schedule was compacted to a January to June schedule, and in 1998, the series adopted its present format, starting in early January and ending in early May, with races weekly except for Easter weekend (a traditional off-week for motorsport in the United States).
 In 2000, the present calendar was adopted with the season starting in the Los Angeles area on the Saturday after the first Thursday of January (between January 3–9) and ending with an early May race in Las Vegas, after which the AMA Motocross Championship "outdoor season" begins.

 The American Motorcyclist Association awards three Supercross Championships each year.
 They are the 450cc (was known as 250cc two-stroke), and both an East and West division on the 250cc (was 125cc two-stroke).
 Supercross racing classifications are governed by the displacement of the motorcycle's engine.
 They were based on two-stroke engines until 2006, when four-stroke engines replaced two-stroke engines.
 From 2007 until 2012, a formula nomenclature similar to IndyCar was used, with the 450cc class known as Supercross and 250cc as Supercross Lites.
 Starting in 2013, the AMA and Feld Motor Sports returned to the traditional nomenclature, based on four-stroke engines: 450cc (known as "MX1" in Europe), and 250cc (also known as "MX2").
 The 450cc Champion has always been generally considered to be the most prestigious.

-From 2011-2019, the final race of the season, known as the Monster Energy Cup for sponsorship reasons, is held at Sam Boyd Stadium in Las Vegas.
+From 2011 to 2019, the final race of the season, known as the Monster Energy Cup for sponsorship reasons, was held at Sam Boyd Stadium in Las Vegas.
 A US $1 million purse is available to the rider who wins all three featured races.
 Ryan Villopoto won the purse at the inaugural event in 2011, as did Marvin Musquin in the 2017 edition, and Eli Tomac in the 2018 race.

 Calendar

-The AMA series begins in early January and continues until early-May.
-It consists of 17 rounds in the 450cc Class, and 9 rounds in 250cc West Class and 9 rounds in the 250cc East Class, held in football and baseball stadiums across the US.
+The series begins in early January and continues until early-May.
+It consists of 17 rounds, held in football and baseball stadiums across the US.

-Beginning with Anaheim 1 in 2022, the series holds three of its first six races at Angel Stadium before it heads eastwards.
+Beginning with Anaheim 1, the series holds two of its first five races at Angel Stadium before it heads eastwards.
 The series concludes in Salt Lake City in early May.
-The East-West Shootouts in 2022 will be in Atlanta and the final Salt Lake round.
+The 250 class is split into two divisions, each with its own separate championship.
+Starting in 2025, there are three East-West Shootouts, where the best riders from each 250 division race one another.
 The series also holds a race in Daytona during Daytona Bike Week.